 PasswordAuthentication yes to

-PasswordAuthentication no in a file located by a following path:
+PasswordAuthentication no in a file located at

 You may need to restart sshd or reboot your server for changes to be applied.